jrpotter/notebook/notes/c17/types/compatible.md

 ### Pointers

-Two [[pointers]] are compatible if their target types are compatible and they have the same type qualifiers.
+Two [[c17/types/pointers]] are compatible if their target types are compatible and they have the same type qualifiers.

 %%ANKI
 Basic